 Important: Our Admissions Office reserves the right to require official academic records at any time during the admissions process, and refuse admission, or rescind any offer of admission made if discrepancies between unofficial and official record(s) are found.
 Official transcripts sent to McGill University become the property of the University and will not be returned or forwarded to other institutions.

-Current and former McGill University students are not required to send transcripts by mail.
+Current and former McGill University students are not required to send their McGill transcripts by mail.
 The Admissions Office can obtain these documents internally.

 If requested only, official copies of transcripts should be sent to: